 Broads Authority summary of response: General comment about guide.
 General support.
+Broads Authority comment: Support noted.

 A5 Environment and Green Infrastructure 119 SUSTRANS

 Sustrans would ask that the following additions are included:

 Green Infrastructure: There is comment about accessability in the covering papragraph.
 Could emphasis be given to encourage sustainable access.
 Could an additional sentence 'Reference to the benefit of footpaths, cycle paths and shared use paths to enable people to enjoy access and connectivity, sustainably through landscaped areas' be added.